 For example, you can take up:

-What are you doing now?
-Reading that’s what!
+- Reading: What are you doing now?
+Reading, that’s what!
 Reading is great for the brain with so many awesome benefits such as stress reduction, memory improvement, stronger analytical thinking skills, focus and concentration, better focus and concentration, and that is only naming just a few.

-Do you want a Superbrain?
-Playing chess is a sure easy step for you get there?
+- Playing chess: Do you want a Superbrain?
+Playing chess is a sure easy step for you to get there?
 Chess is said to help with an array of benefits like preventing Alzheimer’s, increasing IQ, exercises both the right and left hemispheres, and more!

 These are only a few we just put out for you.
 You can learn more about some proven techniques to improve your memory and brain in our blog article, ‘The Ultimate Guide On How To Improve Memory’.